 In July 2019, through Bulletin 2019-10, the Commission announced that it will review its processes and procedures to ensure that the application requirements for consultation with First Nations and Métis are clear.
 Initial feedback received from Indigenous groups and industry indicated strong support for clear application requirements, alignment with the Alberta government's consultation process and more opportunities for external participation.
 Based on this feedback, the AUC has decided to separate development of Indigenous consultation processes and procedures from the Rule 007 review project to allow more time for discussion.
 Also, the scope of the Commission's review of Indigenous consultation processes and procedures will include Rule 020: Rules Respecting Gas Utility Pipelines.
 The Commission's goal is to have updated processes and procedures with clear Indigenous consultation application requirements completed by the fall of 2020.
-As interim measures, the Commission put in place interim consultation and information requirements for applicants (Bulletin 2019-XX)
+As interim measures, the Commission put in place interim consultation and information requirements for applicants announced in Bulletin 2019-20.

 Interim consultation and information requirements

 A utility project applicant must develop a participant involvement program that includes Indigenous groups if there is a potential for the project to impact to Aboriginal and treaty rights as provided in Section 35 of the Constitution Act, 1982.
 While this is not an entirely new requirement, Rule 007 and Rule 020 do not currently specify how Indigenous consultation should occur in the context of a participant involvement program.

 The following interim consultation and information requirements codify existing best practices and will apply to all new transmission lines, substations, power plants, hydro projects, industrial system designations and gas utility pipelines filed on or after January 1, 2020.